SoftwareGuy/Ignorance/Assets/Mirror/Runtime/Transport/Ignorance/Plugins/readme.txt

-ENET Redist Binary C Blobs
+ENET Pre-compiled Binary Library Blobs
 ==========================
-This folder (Redist) contains a set of compiled binary blobs from https://github.com/SoftwareGuy/ENet-CSharp .
+This folder contains a set of compiled binary blobs from https://github.com/SoftwareGuy/ENet-CSharp .
+These are NOT compatible with upstream's ENET.

 Contained within these folders lies the following: